subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 Figure 12: Predictive Coding Pipeline for Characters

-The traditional predictive coding pipeline was designed for analog sensory data, but it can be extended to the case when the data happens to be discrete, as for the case of characters or phonemes in the level 3 part of the language model.
+The traditional predictive coding pipeline was designed for analog sensory data, but it can be extended to the case when the data happens to be discrete, as for the case of characters or phonemes in the level 3 part of the language model (see [Whittington and Bogacz](https://www.bndu.ox.ac.uk/sites/default/files/pdf_files/Whittington%20Bogacz%202017_Neural%20Comput.pdf)).
 The above figure shows the computational details for the predictive coding model at the character level.
 The system processes characters one at a time, and for each character it builds up an internal representation using predictive coding.
 We will assume a simple two level hierarchy, though the model allows for any number of levels.
 The top level has a latent representation $z^{(2)}$, and this used to generate a representation $z^{(1)}$ at the lower level using a function $f_2(z^{(2)})$ and this representation in turn generates the final representation $t=(t_1,...,t_K)$ where $K$ is the number of characters being modeled.
 The representations $z^{(1)}$ and $z^{(2)}$ are in continuous space, however $t$ lies in discrete space and is given by $t=(t_1,t_2,...,t_K)$ and uses the 1-hot representation so that individual characters $(ch_1, ch_2,...,ch_K$ are represented by $(1,0,...,0), (0,1,...,0),...,(0,0,...,1)$ respectively.
 The representation $t$ is generated from  $z^{(1)}$ by a process of sampling using the distribution